 Visual programming is different from both LLM tool use and LLM code generation since it requires both basic reasoning and knowledge skills as well as basic code generation.
 One of the challenging parts of visual programming comes from the execution and evaluation due to underlying models.
-As noted in other works (Khan et al., 2024), incorrect programs can return (after being executed) the correct answer even if the program is incorrect.
+As noted in other works (Khan et al., 2024), incorrect programs can return (after being executed) the correct answer even if the program is incorrect, which motivates our investigation into different evaluation metrics.

-Tool-Based Finetuning Compared to promptbased methods, there are relatively few methods focused on improving program generation in visual programming or in the general field of tool-based LLMs through finetuning.
+Tool-Based Finetuning Compared to promptbased methods, there are relatively few methods focused on improving program generation in visual programming for specific tasks or in the general field of tool-based LLMs through finetuning.
 One of the main challenges is the lack of program annotations for input/output pairs.
 Language modeling has a long history designing self-supervised tasks, especially in pre-training (Devlin et al., 2019; Raffel et al., 2020).
 Toolformer (Schick et al., 2024), uses a form of self-supervision, to create a training dataset to finetune an LLM on tool-use programs.
 For each question/answer pair in a pre-existing training dataset, an LLM is prompted to generate a corresponding program.
-If the program decreases the training loss (of the same LLM) then the program annotation is added to a new dataset.
+If the program decreases the training loss (of the same LLM), the program annotation is added to a new dataset.
 Then the same LLM is finetuned on the generated dataset.
-A similar approach is used in Chain-of-Thought (CoT) finetuning (Zhu et al., 2023), program correction methods such as VDebugger (Wu et al., 2024) and visual programming based finetuning methods (Khan et al., 2024) such as VisRep.
+A similar approach is used in Chain-of-Thought (CoT) finetuning (Zhu et al., 2023), program correction methods for specific datasets such as VDebugger (Wu et al., 2024) and specialized visual programming methods (Khan et al., 2024), such as VisRep.
 LoRA (Hu et al., 2021) is frequently used when finetuning LLMs on the generated data.

-In VisRep, Khan et al. (2024) use a self-training

-approach similar to toolformer for visual programming.
-Self-annotated programs are kept if the executed program returns the correct answer.
+In VisRep, Khan et al. (2024) use a self-training approach similar to toolformer to finetunue an LLM for dataset-specific visual programming.
+Selfannotated programs are kept if the executed program returns the correct answer.
 While there are some similarities between VisRep and our work, the underlying setting is different.
-VisRep focuses on improving program generation on an existing LLM (7B) through self-training, while the goal of our work is to distill visual program generation from an LLM to a small model (<1B).
+VisRep focuses on improving program generation on an existing LLM (7B) through self-training for specialized tasks, while the goal of our work is to distill visual program generation from an LLM to a small model (\leq 1B) for specialized tasks.
 Our work also does not require sampling across specific question types or correcting by hand different program annotations during training.
 We randomly sample the training set and do not write any program annotations or corrections.